How To Enhance Cybersecurity on College Campuses

 Unfortunately, the open and collaborative IT environment fostered by colleges makes them a top target of data breaches and cyber-attacks.
 Colleges aim to facilitate the free exchange of information.
 This means that their IT systems are relatively open, constituting thousands of disparate users.
 Many of whom bring their own devices (BYOD) to campus.

 As such, most of these students use different applications, social media, and share substantial amounts of files.
-Additionally, college systems keep personally identifiable information (PII) from a massive array of data from students and staff, such as names, birth dates, social security numbers, and financial data relating to tuition fees and student loans.
+Additionally, college systems keep personally identifiable information (PII) from a massive array of data from students and staff, such as names, birth dates, social security numbers, and financial data relating to tuition fees, student banking and student loans.

 Most colleges maintain outdated systems that are frequently siloed with single-purpose functions layered on as needed over time.
 Such systems aren’t easily integrated with other systems, thus inefficient– making management and updates challenging and costly.